Vatuu/silent-hill-decomp/docs/Coding Conventions.md

    `git add src/`

 #### configs_formatter.py
-The repository includes a Python script which rearrange symbol asignations order in `*.sym.txt` files based on the address.
-We'd appreciate if prior to committing you run it by using `python3 tools/configs_formatter.py`.
+A Python script is provided to rearrange registered symbol in `*.sym.txt` files based on addresses.
+Prior to committing, run it with `python3 tools/configs_formatter.py`.

 ## Naming Conventions
-If a function, enum or struct and most or all of their field's names are known that name should be used.
+If the original name of a function, enum, or struct and most of its variables, entries, or fields are known, those names should be used.

-Excepting the case of PS1's SDK (PSY-Q) it is recommended to put a comment either in the declaration or in the `*.sym.txt` file clarifying the name has been retrieved from another game.

-In case no name has been able to be located then follow the guidelines below:
+If the original names are unknown, follow a systematic naming pattern.

 ### General
-Names should be written in a limited version of `Pascal_Snake_Case` as only after system names an undercore can be applied as follows:
+Function names are written in `PascalCase`, using non-contracted words and prefixed with the subsystem they belong to.
+The prefix allows functions to be grouped for visual reference.

 `[SystemName]_[Noun][Verb]`</br>
 `[SystemName]_[SubSystemName]_[Noun][Verb]`

-Acronyms and abbreviations should be treated as words.
-Example:

-`GfxFunc` instead of `GFXFunc`, `myId` instead of `myID`.

 ### Functions
-Function parameters should be written in `camelCase`.
+Function parameters are written in `camelCase` with the names contracted judiciously.

-Examples:

 `Demo_GameGlobalsUpdate()`</br>
 `Fs_QueueStartSeek(s32 fileIdx)`</br>
 `GameState_KcetLogo_Update()`</br>
 `Options_MainOptionsMenu_VolumeBarDraw(bool isSfx, u8 vol)`</br>

-This allows functions to be grouped, which can be useful at the moment of comprehend the functionallity of a code.
+Acronyms and abbreviations are treated as words.

+`Gfx_Function` instead of `GFX_Func`, `myId` instead of `myID`.

 ### Globals
-Global variables should be prefixed with `g_` and follow a the previosuly stablished naming format.
-Under this cases is not obligatory to follow it, but still heavily recommended to specify the system, specially under cases where names could cause confusion with other systems.
+Global variables are prefixed with `g_`.
+It's recommended to also use subsystem prefixes to avoid confusion with globals of other subsystems with similar names.

 Examples: